12Gadgets - tools for your desktop

 Black screen to protect your new OLED!

-• Does NOT wake up on mouse-move: you can still work on the second monitor! (show new messages, time+date, current playlist...)
+• Does NOT wake up on mouse-move: you can still work on the second monitor (show messages, or a clock, or your current playlist...)

-• Much faster than turning the monitor off and back on! (can take 5 to 10 seconds every time...)
+• Much faster than turning the monitor off and back on (can save you 5 to 10 seconds every time...)

 • Single button operation